JC-Organization/utils/README.md

-# ts-hexagonal-architecture
+# Utils
-Example project implementing hexagonal architecture in typescript
+This repository contains an API with several useful tools for everyday tasks, including a URL shortener, password generator, among others.
+It implements hexagonal architecture in TypeScript.